blake-whitman/3241-Project/README.md

-# 3241-Project
+# Checkpoint 2 Progress
 a.
-Add new records (implement at least 3 of the main records, e.g. members, equipment, warehouse, ..)
+Add new records
+  - Inventory.java allows the user to add 3 of the main records: member, equipment, and warehouse
 b.
-Edit/delete records (e.g. members, equipment, warehouse, ..)
+Edit/delete records
+  - Inventory.java allows the user to edit or remove 3 of the main records: member, equipment, and warehouse
 c.
-Search (e.g. members, equipment, warehouse, ..)
+Search
+  - Inventory.java allows the user to search for 3 of the main records by their primary key: member, equipment, and warehouse
 d.
-Useful reports (not to be implemented yet)
+Useful reports (to be implemented in a future checkpoint)